Extension from Precoloured Sets of Edges: Introduction

 \begin{theorem} \mbox{}\\* Let~$G$ be a subcubic multigraph.
 With the palette $\MK=[4]$, any precoloured matching can be extended to a proper edge-colouring of all of~$G$. \end{theorem}

-A form of Theorem~\ref{thm:subcubic}, for subcubic graphs and with a distance condition on the precoloured matching, was observed by Albertson and Moore~\cite{AlMo01}.
+The example we give in Section~\ref{sec:counterexample} shows that~$3$ is the largest value of $\Delta(G)$ for which we are guaranteed that the palette $[\Delta(G)+1]$ is enough to extend every precoloured matching to a proper edge-colouring of the whole graph.
+In other words, Theorem~\ref{thm:subcubic} is best possible with respect to $\Delta(G)$.
+A form of Theorem~\ref{thm:subcubic}, for subcubic simple graphs and with a distance condition on the precoloured matching, was observed by Albertson and Moore~\cite{AlMo01}.
 Although the LCC remains open for subcubic graphs, Juvan, Mohar and \v{S}krekovski~\cite{JMS98} have made a significant attempt.
-(They showed that for any subcubic graph~$G$, if lists of~$3$ colours are given to the edges of a subgraph~$H$ with $\Delta(H)\le2$ and lists of~$4$ colours to the other edges, then~$G$ has a proper edge-colouring using colours from those lists.)
+They showed that for any subcubic graph~$G$, if lists of~$3$ colours are given to the edges of a subgraph~$H$ with $\Delta(H)\le2$ and lists of~$4$ colours to the other edges, then~$G$ has a proper edge-colouring using colours from those lists.

 Theorem~\ref{thm:subcubic} is a direct corollary of the following theorem, which may be of interest in its own right.
 Its proof uses a degree-choosability condition and can be found in Section~\ref{sec:gallai}.
-For a vertex, we define its \emph{precoloured degree} as the number of incident precoloured edges.

-\begin{theorem} \mbox{}\\* Let~$G$ be a connected multigraph.
-Choose a non-negative integer~$k$ so that $\Delta(L(G))\le\Delta(G)+k$, and take the palette as $\MK=[\Delta(G)+k]$.
+\begin{theorem} \mbox{}\\* Let~$G$ be a connected multigraph with maximum degree $\Delta(G)$.
+Choose a non-negative integer~$k$ such that $\Delta(L(G))\le\Delta(G)+k$, and take the palette as $\MK=[\Delta(G)+k]$.
 If~$G$ is properly precoloured so that the precoloured degree of any vertex is at most~$k$, then the precolouring can be extended to a proper edge-colouring of all of~$G$, except in the following cases:

 \qitem{(a)}$k=0$ and~$G$ is a simple odd cycle;

 \qitem{(b)}$G$ is a triangle with edges of multiplicity $m_1,m_2,m_3$ and $k=\min\{m_1,m_2,m_3\}-1$. \end{theorem}